chavarera/PythonScript/Class/Polymorphism.md

 Name:Jhon
 Age:24
 Salary:20000

-'''
 ```

 ## 2.Method Overriding
-- Simply defining in the child class a method with the same name of a method in the parent class.
+- Simply defined in the child class a method with the same name as a method in the parent class.
-- Defining multiple methods with same name in child class with same or diffrent parameter called as method overriding
+- Defining multiple methods with the same name in the child class with a same or different parameter called as method overriding

 ![method Overriding](https://github.com/chavarera/PythonScript/blob/master/Class/Methodoverriding.png)
 ## Example of simple Inheritance